 If your application has been successful you can complete the Needs profile.

-Independent travel training is specialist training run by Ealing Mencap, designed to help your child learn the skills and gain the confidence to travel independently using public transport.
+Travel training is organised by Hillingdon Council and it is designed to help your child learn the skills and gain the confidence to travel independently using public transport.

 Normally training with students is on two set days every week, existing travel arrangements continue on the days where travel training does not take place.
 A timetable will be arranged with you, and school transport if necessary.
 If your child does not have an under-16 Oyster card or Freedom Pass we can help you apply for one.